OpenNebula/docs/source/operation/network_management/vrouter.rst

     https://s3-eu-west-1.amazonaws.com/opennebula-marketplace/alpine-quagga.ova

-    After that you'll only need to import new templates from vcenter and set the template as Virtual Router at the bottom of the General tab of the template update wizzard.
+    After that you'll only need to import new templates from vcenter and set the template as Virtual Router at the bottom of the General tab of the template update wizard.

 Creating a new Virtual Router
 ================================================================================